shihuang047/2bRAD-M/README.md

                [2]AloI   [6]CjeI  [10]FalI    [14]Hin4I
                [3]BsaXI  [7]PpiI  [11]Bsp24I  [15]AlfI
                [4]BaeI   [8]PsrI  [12]HaeIV   [16]BslFI
-  -t1  <str>   The taxonomic level for 2bRAD markers in the qualitative database, which should be one of following: kingdom,phylum,class,order,family,genus,species,strain. [default: $level1]
+  -t1  <str>   The taxonomic level for 2bRAD markers in the qualitative database, which should be one of the following: kingdom,phylum,class,order,family,genus,species,strain. [default: $level1]
 OPTIONS of Quantitative Analysis
-  -q   <str>   If the quantitative analysis apply or not [default: $quan] (yes or no) -gsc <int>   G score threshold for identifying the condidate microbes present in a sample in qualitative analysis, which also determines the membership of sample-specific 2B-Tag-DB database in the quantitative analysis step. [default: $g_score_threshold, it means >$g_score_threshold]
+  -q   <str>   If the quantitative analysis applies or not [default: $quan] (yes or no) -gsc <int>   G score threshold for identifying the condidate microbes present in a sample in qualitative analysis, which also determines the membership of sample-specific 2B-Tag-DB database in the quantitative analysis step. [default: $g_score_threshold, it means >$g_score_threshold]
   -gcf <int>   The threshold of the 2bRAD tag number for the presence of a microbial genome (i.e., GCF) in qualitative analysis, which also determines the membership of sample-specific 2B-Tag-DB database in the quantitative analysis step. [default: $GCF_threshold, it means >$GCF_threshold]
-  -s2  <str>   The enzyme site for the quantitative analysis. (refer to -s1) [default: $site2, must be included in para -s1] -t2  <str>   The taxonomic level for 2bRAD markers in the quantitative database, which should be one of following: kingdom,phylum,class,order,family,genus,species,strain. [default: $level2]
+  -s2  <str>   The enzyme site for the quantitative analysis. (refer to -s1) [default: $site2, must be included in para -s1] -t2  <str>   The taxonomic level for 2bRAD markers in the quantitative database, which should be one of the following: kingdom,phylum,class,order,family,genus,species,strain. [default: $level2]
 OPTIONS of CPU
   -c1  <int>   The number of CPUs used in the digital digestion step for multiple samples [default: $cpu1] -c2  <int>   The number of CPUs used for calculating the abundance for multiple samples [default: $cpu2] (each CPU needs about 15~65G of memory)